Why choose to earn college credit at WPCC?

 Step 3 Select CCP courses that meet your educational goals.
 Burke County Public School students should meet with your school counselor and your WPCC Career Coach at your high school.
-Homeschool students can meet with Jennifer Propst in Student Services on the main campus.
+Homeschool students can meet with Suzanne Crawford in Student Services on the main campus.

 Step 4 Start earning college credit at WPCC!